"Red Dead Redemption 2" Gambler Challenges

 Gambler Challenge #3: Win 3 games of Five Finger Fillet

-When they say “games” they actually mean “rounds”, you just need to win three “rounds” of Five-Finger Fillet to qualify for this Challenge.
-What you’re gonna want to do is “go on tour” to make it easier for yourself, or you can just play all three rounds in one location.
+When they say “games” they actually mean “rounds," you just need to win three “rounds” of Five-Finger Fillet to qualify for this Challenge.
+What you’re going to want to do is “go on tour” to make it easier for yourself, or you can just play all three rounds in one location.
 If you’re that skilled then I say go for it, but for the button pushily disabled like myself do the following.

 Next take the Stagecoach to Strawberry (once again you need to have discovered the town by heading to Micha's mission marker for "Blessed Are The Meek?") and play a round with THAT guy.

 If you haven't discovered Van Horn Trading Post yet just go do a few missions to pass the days, then repeat the process with the guy in Valentine or Strawberry to win your third "game."

 Gambler Challenge #4: Bust one Poker opponent out in each location